AI-powered contract management platform Malbek lands $15.3M

 Contract lifecycle management startup Malbek today announced it has raised $15.3 million in a series A funding round led by Noro-Moseley Partners, with participation from TDF Ventures and Osage Venture Partners.
 The funding, which brings the company’s total raised to over $20 million, will be used to support product development and expansion, according to CEO Hemanth Puttaswamy.

 The market for contract management systems — which was worth $1.5 billion in 2019 — continues to grow as companies realize their value.
-Goldman Sachs estimates companies that don’t adopt these systems risk spending almost 5% of their revenue track agreements after signing a contract.
+Goldman Sachs estimates companies that don’t adopt these systems risk spending almost 5% of their revenue tracking agreements after signing a contract.
 Indeed, according to PricewaterhouseCoopers, enterprises stand to save 2% of their annual costs by implementing automated contract management systems to improve accuracy and compliance.

 Somerset, New Jersey-based Malbek was founded in 2017 by Brian Madocks, Puttaswamy, Madhusudan Poolu, and Matt Patel.
 The company employs AI to automate contract workflows across sales, finance, procurement, and other business units.
 The platform provides connectors for software from Salesforce, Workday, Slack, Microsoft, and others, allowing contract data to flow between first- and third-party systems.